Table of contents

 #3 OptinMonster

-OptinMonster is a drag and drop popup builder.
+OptinMonster is a drag-and-drop popup builder.
 You can generate leads by quoting testimonials of existing customers.
-You can create campaigns like popups, floating bars, fullscreen interstitials and more.
-OptinMonster also has advanced smart triggers such as exit-intent, scroll-depth and geo-location tracking to give you more control and better chances of conversion.
+You can create campaigns like popups, floating bars, fullscreen interstitials, and more.
+OptinMonster also has advanced smart triggers such as exit-intent, scroll-depth, and geo-location tracking to give you more control and better chances of conversion.

 See how Weight Watcher implements sharing transformations of their customers as social proof for potential customers to trust them.
 Imagine the rate of conversions after implementing this.